mateuseap/2048/README.md

 # 2048

-2048 game made with React
+2048 game made with JavaScript